Nikoula86/tethers_analysis/GUI/README.txt

 - SOLVED: saving, make notice of ".p" or make it automatic
 - SOLVED: Showing multiple channels is not as nice as in FIJI (transparency?)
 - SOLVED: b&c settings of channel 0 should be remembered when moving to channel 1 and back
+- Possible to make the AVCanal point red?
+I've already made the mistake of making the midline with the AVC selection
+- Possible to indicate z plane max and contraction phase max?

 Documentation:
 - open terminal in the folder where "source_GUI.py" is and type ">> python source_GUI.py" to launch the application